-Khaas is the only service of its kind in the South West that has worked across the Bristol area delivering services to improve the lives of disabled children, their carers and families for over 25 years.
+Khaas is the only service of its kind in the Southwest that has worked across the Bristol area delivering services to improve the lives of BAME disabled children, their carers and families for over 35 years.
 The services include a range of recreational respite and educational activities for children and their families, which are offered alongside support and information services.
 The organisation combines cultural competence in working with the community with a workforce with the skills and knowledge to deliver services that meet the needs of disabled children and their families.

 The organisation was formed in response to research undertaken in the Asian community by Health, Social and Asian community workers.
 The research identified specific needs of the families, who felt isolated by language and cultural barriers.

-Khaas seeks to promote the comprehensive needs of disabled children, their carers and families.
-The aim of the organisation is to promote the education, welfare and benefit of disabled children and their families and also to bring together carers who are suffering from social isolation and depression.
-We aim to provide an opportunity for them to meet other carers who are in similar situations, where they are able to socialise, share problems and experiences and give each other mutual support to ease the pressures of caring.
+Khaas seeks to promote the comprehensive needs of BAME disabled children, their carers and families.
+The aim of the organisation is to promote the education, welfare and benefit of BAME disabled children and their families and also to bring together carers who are suffering from social isolation and depression.
+We aim to provide an opportunity for them to meet other carers who are in similar situations, socialise, share problems and experiences and give each other mutual support to ease the pressures of caring.

-Khaas endeavours to offer equality of opportunity and access in all the work that we do.
-We regard each child, young person and adult as a unique individual and value the community and their personal background; including culture, religion, language, personal achievement and home experiences.
+Khaas endeavors to offer equality of opportunity and access in all the work that we do.
+We regard each child, young person and adult as a unique individual and value the community and their personal background, including culture, religion, language, personal achievement and home experiences.

-The project empowers and enables children with disabilities and their carers to have access to relevant and appropriately designed community based resources to improve their quality of life.
+The project empowers and enables BAME children with disabilities and their carers to have access to relevant and appropriately designed community-based resources to improve their quality of life.

 Khaas staff and management

-Our staff team consists of two Project managers, Parent Support Worker, Carer Development Worker, and a dedicated team of experienced sessional workers and volunteers.
+Our staff team consists of two Project managers, an outreach Worker and a dedicated team of experienced sessional workers and volunteers.
 The project is supported, managed and guided by a voluntary Management Committee.

-At present we have about fifty families who are registered with us.
-On average about thirty Carers attend each session.
+At present we have over 190 families who are registered with us.
+On average about thirty Carers attend our sessions each week.